PSPDFKit 3 Migration Guide

 PSPDFAnnotationParser has been renamed to

 The methods to send a document via email or use the Open In… feature have been unified.
-Both have lost their custom configuration methods and are replaced with the new
+Both have lost their custom configuration methods and were replaced with the new

 PSPDFDocumentSharingController, which features a simpler and more flexible way of selecting flattening/annotations and the page range.

-- APIs that had one annotation as argument have been replaced with
+- APIs that had one annotation as an argument have been replaced with

 pdfViewController:didSelectAnnotations:onPageView:and sends an